Deploy: Docker Compose

 Quick start (local)

-git clone https://github.com/rhonda-rodododo/llamenos.git
+git clone https://github.com/rhonda-rodododo/llamenos-platform.git

-cd llamenos
+cd llamenos-platform

 ./scripts/docker-setup.sh

-Visit http://localhost:8000 and follow the setup wizard to create your admin account.
+Visit http://localhost:8000 and follow the setup wizard.

 Production deployment